mybigday/whisper.rn/README.md

 ## Usage with assets

-You can also use the model file / audio file from assets, but it will increase the app size significantly.
+You can also use the model file / audio file from assets:

 ```js
 import { initWhisper } from 'whisper.rn'